 With the wide variety of mental health and counseling supports available in schools, accessing the right services is important.
 The DCPS School Mental Health Team has developed a universal referral process to guide you.
-This process allows access all mental health and counseling supports in schools by completing one form.
-There is a form for adults who are referring students for services and a different form for students who are requesting services for themselves (see Appendices 46 and 47).
+This process allows access to all mental health and counseling support in schools by completing one form.
+There is a form for adults who are referring students for services and a different form for students who are requesting services for themselves (see hyperlinks below).

-After completion of the form, the school-based mental health team, should take the following steps:
+After completion of the form, the school-based mental health team should take the following steps: